GamesCreed

 Fans of retro top-down games are highly recommended to familiarize themselves with Uragun.

 I was born at a time when arcade machines went out of fashion and went from being a ubiquitous gadget to a collector’s item to be seen either in a museum or in some private retro collection.
 I’ve never been a fan of the business, nor have I ever been a fan of machines or retro.
 But the games of the last two years have “forced” me to overcome myself and try playing games from 7-10 years ago.
-In the beginning, you experience withdrawal, then – withdrawal turns into pleasure, and all the delights of the old games are revealed.
+In the beginning, you experience withdrawal, then withdrawal turns into pleasure, and all the delights of the old games are revealed.

 Uragun is a lot of fun.
 But the existing material was enough to keep me excited for what’s to come in the complete version of the game.
 Some levels are so challenging that you’ll need a lot of patience!
 To see how many lives and valuables I have and how much energy I have left while resurrecting.
 This top-down shooter is set in a dystopian future when artificial intelligence has taken over and is wreaking havoc on everything in its path.
 Kool2Play emphasizes smooth combat, addictive gameplay, and a well-balanced plot amongst a gorgeous landscape in Uragun’s early-access PC release.

 The games in these machines are simple but exciting nonetheless.
 Often, an indie game reminds me of such an outlier of the past (and that’s super).
 Such games bring innovation and exhilarating gameplay.
-I’d want to see how many talents each weapon has on the UI at this point since the current UI seems a bit bare.
+I’d want to see how many talents each weapon has on the UI at this point, since the current UI seems a bit bare.
 It would also be nice if there were tooltips explaining what the improvements are for.
-A new skill slot that I didn’t have the talent for cost me five intel at the beginning.
+A new skill slot that I didn’t have the talent for cost me five Intel at the beginning.

 Uragun, PC, Review, Levels, Gameplay, Screenshots, GamesCreed

-Uragun mess cleaning-up.
+Uragun mess cleaning up.

 Today’s game is just of that kind.
 It doesn’t offer any innovative ideas, but it makes you feel nostalgic for games from the past.
 And the name of this game is Uragun.
 So, Uragun.
-The game of the top-down genre with a dash of futuristic action shooter.
+The game of a top-down genre with a dash of futuristic action shooter.
 The game’s basic mechanics are shooting multiple waves of enemies with various weapons.
 As the game progresses, the player will unlock new weapon types.

-There are five types of weaponry at this point in the game, including a plasma disk, rocket launcher, minigun, etc. Unfortunately, most of the equipment in the game is not interactive; that is, it can not be configured.
+There are five types of weaponry at this point in the game, including a plasma disk, a rocket launcher, a minigun, etc. Unfortunately, most of the equipment in the game is not interactive; that is, it can not be configured.
 Nevertheless, the game has reasonably detailed weapon customization.
-To make modifications to your gun, player needs to explore the hidden corners of each level.
+To make modifications to your gun, the player needs to explore the hidden corners of each level.

-As for the combat system, it is enough described above.
+As for the combat system, it is described above.
 Weapon customization allows the player to collect a “kit for you” – just the set of equipment that will be convenient for a particular person.

 Uragun, PC, Review, Control Tower, Levels, Gameplay, Screenshots, GamesCreed